byronbytes/NoLexa/README.md

 ## Features
 - Remove Alexa from your Kindle Fire.
+(10% Complete)
 - Root and unroot your device.
+(5% Complete)
 - Built-in Package Manager.
+(40% Complete)
 - Install custom .apks from your computer.
+(80% Complete)
 - Remove bloatware packages from your Kindle.
+(5% Complete)
-- Reboot your device into recovery mode or default reboot.
+- Reboot your device into recovery mode, fastboot, or regular rebooting.
+(100% Complete)
 - Disable OTA Upates.
+(0% Complete)

  ## Supported Devices
 NoLexa currently supports the following Kindle Fire Devices.